was added to your cart

-This elegant evening dress is made of the iconic keffiyeh scarf, produced by the Hirbawi factory in Hebron.
-The ‘Keffiyeh Evening Dress’ pays attention to the traditional design and measurements of the scarf, and the model of the dress allows it to remain whole.
-Wearing this unique piece on a day or night out becomes both a political as well as a fashion statement.
+This light spring dress is made of the iconic keffiyeh scarf, produced by the Hirbawi factory in Al-Khalil (Hebron).
+The ‘Keffiyeh spring dress’ pays attention to the traditional design and measurements of the scarf, and the model of the dress allows it to remain whole.
+Wearing this unique piece on a day or night out becomes both a political and a fashion statement.

 - Donna Verheijden (NL)